Eric-Lingren/oanda_server_scripts/README.md

 \
 For detailed instructions of how to start the bot, please check the readme instructions in the github repo of the bot you chose to use.
 \
-Plese contact me if you have quesitons or concerns with any of these setup steps.
+Plese contact me if you have questions or concerns with any of these setup steps.